terra-farm/go-virtualbox/README.md

 ### Preparation

-Not every tests are curently using mocked interfaces, so you either need to  have a pre-provisioned VirtualBox VM and  to set its name using the `TEST_VM` environment variable, or use [Vagrant](https://www.vagrantup.com/intro/getting-started/).
+Tests run using mocked interfaces, unless the `TEST_VM` environment variable is set, in order to test against real VirtualBox.
+You either need to  have a pre-provisioned VirtualBox VM and  to set its name using the `TEST_VM` environment variable, or use [Vagrant](https://www.vagrantup.com/intro/getting-started/).

 ```bash
 $ vagrant box add bento/ubuntu-16.04